DavAug/PAM/README.md

 ## Reproduce results

-We prepaired two ways to reproduce our results: a non-programmer and a programmer way.
+We prepared two ways to reproduce our results: a non-programmer and a programmer way.

 ### The easy way (no programming knowledge required)